-Sometimes finding a new ISP can be like walking through a minefield.
-Consumers in the UK face a confusing choice of different broadband providers and networks, which is getting worse as a growing number of new entrants enter the market.
+Finding a new ISP can be like walking through a minefield.
+Consumers in the UK often face a bewildering choice of different broadband providers and networks, which is getting worse as a growing number of new entrants enter the market.
 But this guide aims to help by delivering a simplified overview of the top options.

-We always start by reminding readers that service performance on an ISP can vary from location to location and is affected by many different factors, such as the length of your line, capacity at the exchange and the type of line itself (copper or fibre optic etc.).
-Problems within your home (e.g. slow WiFi, a bad configuration, local network congestion or poor wiring) can also end up being wrongfully conflated with your broadband ISP.
+We’ll start by reminding readers that the service performance on an ISP can vary from location to location and is affected by many different factors, such as the capacity at the exchange or the type of line itself (copper or fibre optic etc.) and its length.
+Problems within your home (e.g. slow WiFi, a bad configuration, home network congestion or poor wiring) can also end up being wrongfully conflated with your broadband ISP.

 In keeping with the above, we’ve put together a selection of providers, which are organised into several categories to reflect the best picks for those seeking to save money or pay extra for more quality.